-You'll also have to provide paystubs and bank statements as supporting documentation.
-You'll also have to substantiate any equity you have in owned assets.
-In some cases, the IRS might require that you sell those assets to pay your tax debt rather than enter into a PPIA.
+The IRS might require that you sell assets to pay your tax debt rather than enter into a PPIA.

-The IRS will likely ask that you attempt to sell assets, take out a bank loan, or get a home equity loan so you can pay your tax debt without entering into this type of an installment agreement.
-Seek the advice of a federally authorized tax professional, such as an enrolled agent, if you're unable to pay your tax debt in any other way.
+It is best to seek the advice of a federally authorized tax professional, such as an enrolled agent, if you're unable to pay your tax debt.
 A professional can talk to the IRS on your behalf and can help you manage the process so it's not so overwhelming.
-A professional can also help you analyze your current financial situation and tax issues to help you decide which program will best suit your needs.
+They can also help you analyze your financial situation and tax issues to help you decide which program would best suit your needs.

 - The Internal Revenue Service (IRS) offers various payment arrangements and installment agreements to help taxpayers eliminate their tax debts.

 - If you owe less than $10,000 and meet certain qualifications, an installment plan is automatically guaranteed.

 - Balances up to $50,000 may qualify for long-term repayment plans, and balances up to $100,000 may qualify for short-term repayment plans.